-In any industry where quality matters, there are a series of objective quality tests that a product has to pass before it’s released.
-But somehow, B2B marketing content seems to have evaded the draft.
+In any industry where quality matters, there are a series of objective tests that a product has to pass before it’s released.
+But somehow, assessing B2B marketing content still seems to be a highly subjective process.

-Maybe there’s a belief that creative work is exempt from objective judgement, or a fear of provoking arguments and resentment among writers and stakeholders, but nobody reviewing B2B writing seems to have a clear idea of What Good Looks Like.
+Maybe there’s a belief that creative work is exempt from objective judgement, or a fear of provoking arguments and resentment among writers and stakeholders.
+Still, nobody reviewing B2B writing seems to have a clear idea of what good looks like.

 And that’s ironic.
-Because in any other context, a simple checklist of definable yes/no tests – making quality a little less subjective – is exactly the thing that prevents disagreement.
+Because in most other contexts, a simple checklist of definable yes/no tests – making quality a little less subjective – is precisely the thing that prevents disagreement.

-At Radix, we wanted to challenge this idea that subjectivity is exclusive to writing.
-So we’ve been piloting a clear, 15-point QA checklist for all our internal reviews (the ones our content leads do before the client sees the work – and as part of our writer development programme.
+At Radix, we challenged the idea that evaluating writing is only ever subjective.
+So, we use a clear, 16-point QA checklist for all our internal reviews – the ones our content leads do before the client sees the work – and as part of our writer development programme.

-A 15-step quality check for your B2B content
+A 16-point quality check for your B2B content

-The fifteen questions are grouped into five tests, reflecting the five key B2B copywriting competencies: accuracy, clarity, authority, empathy, and wizardry.
+The questions we ask about our copy are grouped into five tests, reflecting the five key B2B copywriting competencies: accuracy, clarity, authority, empathy, and wizardry.

 Test A: Accuracy